vladimirf7/tdd/deploy_tools/provisioning_notes.md

 * see nginx.template.conf
 * replace SITENAME with, eg, staging.my-domain.com

-## Upstart Job
+## Systemd

-* see gunicorn-upstart.template.conf
+* see gunicorn-systemd.template.service
-* replace SITENAME with, eg, staging.my-domain.com
+* replace SITE with, eg, staging.com

 ## Folder structure:
 Assume we have a user account at /home/username